pypa/interoperability-peps/pep-0458-tuf-online-keys.rst

 * Keys not kept on PyPI infrastructure are safe and securely stored.

-* Attackers can compromise at least one of PyPI's trusted keys stored on PyPI infrastructure, and may do so at once or over a period of time.
+* Attackers can compromise at least one of PyPI's trusted keys stored on the PyPI infrastructure, and may do so at once or over a period of time.

 * Attackers can respond to client requests.